 \section{Models and definitions}

-Computational tasks are modelled as a \emph{Directed Acyclic Graph (DAG)} $G$, with the set of nodes (subtasks) denoted by $V$, and the set of directed edges (dependencies) by $E$.
+Computational tasks are modelled as a \emph{Directed Acyclic Graph} $G$, with the set of nodes (subtasks) denoted by $V$, and the set of directed edges (dependencies) by $E$.
 We use $u$ and $v$ to denote individual nodes, and $n$ to denote the number of nodes $|V|$.
 An edge $(u,v)$ indicates that subtask $u$ has to be finished before the computation of subtask $v$ begins.
-The \emph{indegree} and \emph{outdegree} of $v$ is the number of incoming and outgoing edges of $v$, respectively.
-We will also use $[k]$ as a shorthand notation for the integer set $\{ 1, ..., k \}$.
+We also use $[k]$ as a shorthand notation for the integer set $\{ 1, ..., k \}$.

-For scheduling, we assume that we have $P$ identical processors (with $P$ being some fixed constant).
-Our goal is to execute the computation (all nodes of $G$) on these $P$ processors in a parallel manner, while minimizing the amount of time this takes, i.e.\ the time when the last node is executed.
+For scheduling, we assume that we have $P \in O(1)$ identical processors, and our goal is to execute all nodes of $G$ on these, while minimizing the total amount of time this takes.

-In classical scheduling models, a scheduling is usually an assignment of the nodes to processors $\pi: V \rightarrow [P]$ and concrete time steps $t: V \rightarrow \mathbb{Z}^+$.
-The validity conditions on such a schedule (to e.g.\ satisfy the precedence constraints) are model-dependent; see Section \ref{sec:taxbase} for details on specific models.
-The goal is then to minimize the \emph{makespan}, i.e.\ $\max_{v \in V\,} t(v)$.

-\subsection{The BSP model}
+\subparagraph{The BSP model.}

-BSP is a very popular model for the design and evaluation of parallel algorithm implementations.
+BSP is a very popular model for the design and evaluation of parallel algorithms.
 To our knowledge, general DAG scheduling has not been studied in this model before, but extending the interpretation of BSP to this setting is rather straightforward.